Japanese submarine I-8: Ariizumi's second war patrol: SS Jean NicoletI-8 began her next war patrol on 10 June 1944, assigned a patrol area in the Indian Ocean off Madagascar. While en route, she torpedoed the British 6,942-gross register ton armed passenger-cargo ship Nellore — which was on a voyage from Bombay in British India to Sydney, Australia, carrying 174 passengers including British troops and 2,720 tons of general cargo including government stores — in the Indian Ocean southwest of Diego Garcia at at 23:45 on 29 June 1944. Two torpedoes struck Nellore, which caught fire and went dead in the water, and her survivors abandoned ship in nine lifeboats. I-8 surfaced and brought aboard 11 of the survivors — a gunner and 10 passengers, — and then sank the blazing Nellore with gunfire at around 02:45 on 30 June 1944. A total of 79 people from Nellore — 35 crew members, five gunners, and 39 passengers — lost their lives before the Royal Navy frigate and a Royal Air Force seaplane rescued her remaining survivors. Several of Nellore′s survivors mistakenly claimed that she had been sunk in an attack by as many as three German submarines.

 On 2 July 1944, I-8 was involved in another atrocity when she attacked the American 7,176-gross register ton armed Liberty ship SS Jean Nicolet.
 Jean Nicolet had departed San Pedro, California, on 12 May 1944 bound for Calcutta, India via Fremantle, Australia, and Colombo, Ceylon, with 69 crew and United States Navy Armed Guard personnel and 30 United States Army passengers aboard — although one source claims that a toal of 100, rather than 99, men were on board — and carrying a U.S. Army cargo of heavy machinery, steel plates, and landing craft in her holds and mooring pontoons and unassembled landing barges on her deck.
-She had gotten underway for the second leg of the voyage on 21 June 1944 after an overnight stop at Fremantle.
+She had been underway for the second leg of the voyage on 21 June 1944 after an overnight stop at Fremantle.
 Advised on 27 June 1944 to alter course to the west to avoid the area where I-8 had sunk Nellore 500 nmi to the north that day, Jean Nicolet′s′ crew sighted what her captain thought was the smoke of an Allied Victory ship on her port quarter on the morning of 2 July 1944 and watched it overtake Jean Nicolet during the day, reaching a point off her starboard bow at sunset.
 The "smoke' in fact was I-8′sdiesel exhaust as she raced to get ahead of Jean Nicolet and achieve a position for an attack.